invoiceninja/invoiceninja.github.io/source/docs/recurring-expenses.md

 ## Recurring Expenses Module View

-When you select the *Recurring Expenses* module from the navigation menu on the left hand side of the screen, by default you will be taken to the table view listing and sorting all available expense records.

-From the table view you can sort recurring expense records by the various columns at the top of the table.
-With the *Columns* button in the bottom right of the table view, you can add/remove columns from the table.
-You can use the *filter* and *status* buttons in the bottom left to change visible records listed.
-A kebab menu to the left of each entry in the table shows a list of available management actions you can take against a recurring expense record, such as editing, and cloning to a new expense or recurring expense record.
+The Recurring Expenses module, located in the left-hand navigation menu, displays a table view of all available expense records.
+You can sort and filter the records by using the options at the top and bottom of the table.
+The Columns button allows you to add or remove columns, and the filter and status buttons allow you to change the visible records.
+Each entry in the table has a kebab menu that provides options for managing the record, such as editing and cloning.

 ## Viewing a Recurring Expense

-Simply click on an entry from the table to view the preview panel for that recurring expense record.

-You can use the "Edit" button at the top of the preview panel to edit the expense record.
-You can use the kebab menu in the top right corner of the panel to see a list of management actions that can be taken against the recurring expense record, cloning the expense record, or deleting it.
-At the bottom of the expense preview panel, you will find two buttons to "Start" or "Stop", and "Clone to Recurring".
-Start and Stop will pause, and unpause a recurring expense, preventing or enabling the continuing cycle of billing.
-Clone to Recurring will create a new recurring expense record with the same details as the original, and give you an opportunity to edit those details before saving.
+To view a recurring expense record, simply click on it from the table.
+The preview panel will appear, where you can edit the record using the "Edit" button or manage it using the kebab menu.
+The options include cloning or deleting the record.
+You also have the option to Start/Stop the recurring cycle of billing and clone the record to a new recurring expense.
+The "Clone to Recurring" button will create a new recurring expense record with the same details as the original, allowing you to make changes before saving.

 ### Overview

-Here you can see the total cost of the recurring expense, and the state of the expense at the top.
-Multifunctional interactive buttons in a list will connect you to the vendor, client, project, user, and invoice that are linked to the recurring expense record.
-Public and private notes appear highlighted, prefixed by a lock icon to indicate a private note, or a small "i" in a circle to indicate a public note.
-The bottom of the overview tab displays the recurring expense's start date, frequency, remaining cycles, and information about when the last payment was reported.
+The overview tab of the recurring expense record displays the total cost and state of the expense at the top.
+Interactive buttons in a list allow you to view the linked vendor, client, project, user, and invoice.
+Public and private notes are distinguished by a lock icon for private notes and an "i" in a circle for public notes.
+The bottom of the tab shows the start date, frequency, remaining cycles and last payment date of the recurring expense.

 ### Documents